norman-albusberger/ViteAlpineBootstrapStarter/readme.md

 --

 ## Technologies and Structure
-This ViteAlpineBootstrapStarter combines the speed of Vite, the simplicity of AlpineJS, and the flexibility of Bootstrap to create a robust foundation for web applications.
+This SPA starter template combines the speed of Vite, the simplicity of AlpineJS, and the flexibility of Bootstrap to create a robust foundation for web applications.
 By integrating tools like Pinecone Router and Bootstrap Icons, I ensure developers have everything they need to start a project right away.

 | Vite | AlpineJS | Bootstrap | Pinecone Router | Bootstrap Icons |
 |:---:|:---:|:---:|:---:|:---:|